rwth-acis/las2peer-ThreadedComment-Service/README.md

 Other services can create a comment thread (via RMI) and set up permissions.
 Users post comment to this thread using a REST api.
 The service makes heavy use of the distributed storage of las2peer.
 All user content is encrypted using UserAgents and GroupAgents in order to be independent from specific ServiceAgents.
+This means that the service can be deployed everywhere on the network while each instance uses the same data.

 There is also a CommentExampleService to show how to call the CommentService's RMI methods.
 ROLE widgets are provided for both services.